El-Jorgex-Pa/El-Jorgex-Pa/README.md

 > Bills are a bunch of numbers, paper, and ideals; people are the representation of life itself

-You can reach me writing an email to `jarangoba@unal.edu.co` and we can talk about whatever.
+You can reach me writing an email to `jarangoba@unal.edu.co` and we can talk about whatever, here is my [blog](https://sites.google.com/unal.edu.co/jorgearango).

 Best Regards... `Jorge Arango`